The physics and applications of strongly coupled plasmas levitated in electrodynamic traps: Linear Paul traps as tools in laser plasma accelerated particle physics

-Finally, theoretical and experimental aspects of relativistic intense laser-microplasma interactions and potential applications are presented by T. Ostermayr in \cite{Ost19}.
-The book describes the Paul-trap based target system, developed and tested so as to provide fully isolated, well defined and well positioned micro-sphere-targets, for experiments with well focused PW laser pulses.
-The interaction between the PW laser pulses and the micro-spheres converts these targets into microplasmas \cite{Dub99, Dub90, Boll90b}, able to emit proton beams with kinetic energies higher than 10 MeV \cite{Ost19, Hilz18}.
-The spatial distribution and the kinetic energy spectrum of the proton beam can be modified by changing the acceleration mechanism.
-The results span from broadly distributed spectra in cold plasma expansions, to spectra with relative energy spread that is reduced down to 25 \% in spherical multi-species Coulomb explosions and in directed acceleration processes.
-Both analytical modeling and the numerical simulations show good agreement with the experimental results.
-The 3D PIC simulations performed characterize the complete acceleration process and clearly emphasize the transition from regular acceleration to Coulomb repulsion \cite{Hilz18}.
+Finally, theoretical and experimental aspects of relativistic intense laser-microplasma interactions and potential applications are nicely presented in Ref. \cite{Ost19}.
+The book describes a Paul-trap based target system developed and tested so as to provide fully isolated, well defined and well positioned micro-sphere-targets, for experiments with well focused PW laser pulses.
+The interaction between the PW laser pulses and the micro-spheres converts these targets into microplasmas \cite{Dub99, Boll90b}, able to emit proton beams with kinetic energies higher than 10 MeV \cite{Ost19, Hilz18}.
+The spatial distribution and kinetic energy spectrum of the proton beam can be modified by changing the acceleration mechanism.
+The results span from broadly distributed spectra in cold plasma expansions to spectra with relative energy spread, that is reduced down to 25 \% in spherical multi-species Coulomb explosions and in directed acceleration processes.
+Both analytical modelling and numerical simulations show good agreement with the experimental results.
+The 3D PIC simulations characterize the complete acceleration process and clearly emphasize the transition from regular acceleration to Coulomb repulsion \cite{Hilz18}.
 This is a strong argument towards employing microplasmas to engineer laser-driven proton sources.

-A sketch of the experimental setup used in \cite{Hilz18} is shown in Fig. \ref{PaulTarg4}.
-The targets are extracted out of a reservoir by mechanical vibration.
+A sketch of the experimental setup used in Ref. \cite{Hilz18} is shown in Fig. \ref{PaulTarg4}.
+Targets are extracted out of a reservoir by mechanical vibration.
 As particles fall freely inside the operating trap, electrical charging is achieved by means of an ion gun.
 The trapped particle amplitude is reduced using a two phase mechanism: buffer gas cooling at $10^{-4}$ mbar pressure, followed by electro-optical damping for a vacuum pressure lower than $10^{-5}$ mbar.
-Similar to the experiment described in \cite{Ost18} stray light is collected onto a PSD, and a small fraction of it is imaged onto a CCD camera.
-The hollow spheres are created by covering polystyrene spheres with a PMMA layer.
+Similar to the experiment described in \cite{Ost18} stray light is collected onto a PSD and a small fraction of it is imaged onto a CCD camera.
+The hollow spheres are created by covering polystyrene spheres with a Polymethylmethacrylate (PMMA) layer.
 Then, the polystyrene cores are subsequently dissolved away.

-Other issues are also approached in Ref. \cite{Ost19}, such as future perspectives and directions of action for the study of laser-microplasma interactions using non-spherical targets.
+Other aspects are approached in Ref. \cite{Ost19}, such as future perspectives and directions of action for the study of laser-microplasma interactions using non-spherical targets.